quanntdev/npm-gemini-transfer-image-support/README.md

 ```

 ### Example of `handleGenerateContentFromImageLocal` function:
-description: The function is used to analyze data into multiple image elements.
+Description: The function is used to analyze data into multiple image elements.

+Overall Description: The function is used to analyze data from multiple images (place1.png, place2.png, place3.png) using the Gemini API.
+It processes these images and retrieves up to 4 records of data, which it then logs or handles accordingly.

 ```javascript
 const GeminiClient = require('../services/gemini')